How to Estimate Web Performance Impact Before Making Fixes

 This post was first published on José M. Pérez’s blog.

 Web Performance is important for user experience and business metrics.
-Estimating its impact is key to be able to prioritize it, yet it’s difficult to quantify its benefits until the work has been done.
+Only by knowing its impact can you prioritize it, yet it’s difficult to quantify its benefits until the work has been done.